SciML/SciMLBook/README.md

 Homework 2: Parameter estimation in dynamical systems and overhead of parallelism

-- Inverse problems and Differentiable Programming (Week 6)
+- Inverse Problems and Differentiable Programming (Week 6)
   - Definition of inverse problems with applications to clinical pharmacology and smartgrid optimization
   - Adjoint methods for fast gradients